slawekkolodziej/esp-homekit-devices/README.md

 I use this image with my devices repository: https://github.com/slawekkolodziej/esp-homekit-devices

-Using docker image for building images has some advantages, especially on MacOS:
+Using docker image for building device images has some advantages, especially on MacOS:
 - Works on latest macos without any issue
 - Saves you from preparing toolchain on your own
 - You don't have to create case-sensitive volume

-In my project I use a single Makefile that abstracts building images with docker, flashing process and even connecting to the serial monitor.
+I use a single Makefile that abstracts building images with docker, flashing process and even connecting to the serial monitor.

 With my makefile I can use the following commands: